26 Best Things to do in Juneau Alaska

 If you happen to find yourself at Red Dog Saloon, be sure to try the Duck Fart.
 It’s a triple-layer shot, and despite the name, it’s the best shot of alcohol I’ve ever had.

-Located between the Pacific Ocean and the Rocky Mountains, the city experiences an average of 220 days of rain each year.
-The summer is the best time to visit Juneau, with temperatures in the mid-60s and long daylight hours.
-But, no matter when you visit, pack plenty of layers, including a windbreaker or rain jacket.
+Geographically, Juneau is nestled between the Pacific Ocean and the Rocky Mountains, leading to an average of 220 rainy days per year.
+Despite the wet weather, summer remains the ideal time to visit, with temperatures hovering in the mid-60s and extended daylight hours.

 Juneau’s Cruise Port